JuliaMath/Decimals.jl/README.md

 #### The Decimal object

+You can parse Decimal objects from strings:

+    julia> parse(Decimal, "0.2")
+    Decimals.Decimal(0,2,-1)

+    julia> parse(Decimal, "-2.5e6")
+    Decimals.Decimal(1,25,5)

+You can construct Decimal objects from other Real numbers:

+    julia> Decimal(0.1)
+    Decimal(0,1,-1)

+    julia> Decimal(-1003)
+    Decimals.Decimal(1, 1003, 0)

-You can create Decimal objects from either strings or numbers, using `decimal()`:
+Or can create Decimal objects from either strings or numbers using `decimal`:

     julia> decimal("0.2")
     Decimal(0,2,-1)